Protohedgehog/Open-Scholarship-Strategy/Foundations for Open Scholarship Strategy Development.md

     * lack of infrastructure to support good RDM throughout research lifecycle

     * Neglect to explicitly grant reuse rights in data, so they inherit poor reuse right from publications (see my comment above, and an example of an "open access" journal that has a no derivatives clause that disallows data reuse in any meaningful way.
-“You can see the knowledge for free, but you can’t use it.”
+"You can see the knowledge for free, but you can't use it."

-    * A lack of suitable incentives creating fear from traditionally-embedded mentality and practices; for instance that sharing data reduces one’s competitiveness (e.g. "someone will use my data in the ‘wrong’ way," or “I need to get 5 more publications out of this data”).
+    * A lack of suitable incentives creating fear from traditionally-embedded mentality and practices; for instance that sharing data reduces one's competitiveness (e.g. "someone will use my data in the 'wrong' way," or "I need to get 5 more publications out of this data"").

 * Incentives must change to facilitate cultural change.